Azeved00/.files/home-manager/modules/eww-bar/readme.md

 This is flake is only for development purposes
 It will eventually be merged with the root flake

+# Nix structure
+eww
+- enable?
+- wayland?
+- modules
+    - batery
+        - enable
+        - adaptor
+    - red-light
+        - enable
+    - bluetooth
+        - enable
+        - adaptor

 # Todo

 ## Widgets
 ### Left
 - workspaces
-- window name

-### Center
-- time and calendar
+    -  not working entirely

 ### Left
 - Power Menu (dont know if keep)
-- WIFI
 - Battery
 - Bluetooth
-- Volume
-- RAM usage
-- CPU temp

 ## Style
-- Format
+- Format better
+    - spacing between modules
+    - use all the space
-- Colors
+    - make
 - Use Emojies and icons
     instead of nerdfonts charactes
+## Nix options